INTRODUCTION TO TASVORITE STONE

 The diversity of its color and rarity has altogether worked in favor of this stone by developing huge curiosity and excitement about this stone in the gem market.

-The tsavorite stone is spotted in smaller size largely.
-As per the estimation of miners that 85 percent of the stone which is mined yields below one carat.
+The tsavorite stone is available in smaller size largely.
+As per the estimation of miners that 85 percent of the stones are below one carat.
 Moreover, 10 percent of stone yields above 1 carat and 2.5% stone carries over 2 carat weights.
 And 1% carries over 3 carat weight.

 Hence, these figures depict that it is hard to find a large tsavorite stone.
-To date, this stone is mined from only two, three significant countries Tanzania, Africa and Madagascar.
+To date, this stone is available only two, three significant countries Tanzania, Africa and Madagascar.

 Points to Consider while buying Tsavorite Stone